dcoderx/Recommender-System/README.md

 movieId is an identifier for movies used by <https://movielens.org>.
 E.g., the movie Toy Story has the link <https://movielens.org/movies/1>.

-This project was executed by locally launching Jupyter notebook and importing the necessary libraries.
+__Execution :__ This project was executed by locally launching Jupyter notebook and importing the necessary libraries.

 ![Screenshot](n_libraries.png)